Ritonavir (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or if you have kidney disease, liver disease (including hepatitis B or C), diabetes, heart disease, heart rhythm problems (such as PR prolongation), high triglycerides in the blood, high cholesterol, pancreas problems, or hemophilia.
+- Tell your doctor if you are pregnant or if you have kidney disease, liver disease (including hepatitis), diabetes, heart disease, heart rhythm problems (such as PR prolongation), high cholesterol, or hemophilia.

 Possible Side Effects While Using This Medicine: